Droogans/unmaintainable-code/README.md

 He views your code through a toilet paper tube.
 He can only see a tiny piece of your program at a time.
 You want to make sure he can never get at the big picture from doing that.
 You want to make it as hard as possible for him to find the code he is looking for.
 But even more important, you want to make it as awkward as possible for him to safely **ignore** anything.

 Programmers are lulled into complacency by conventions.
-By every once in a while, by subtly violating convention, you force him to read every line of your code with a magnifying glass.
+But every once in a while, by subtly violating convention, you force him to read every line of your code with a magnifying glass.

 You might get the idea that every language feature makes code unmaintainable -- not so, only if properly misused.